mattvenn/piffin-aerial-photography/docs/lesson-plan.md

 Q. Now let's guess what radius the balloons will be for this volume.
 Load the `volume of sphere.sb` scratch program.
 Ask the children to make guesses for the radius and it will plot the volume.
 You are trying to find the volume that the children calculated with the worksheet.

+A. It should be around 0.3m (for a 0.6m diameter balloon).
+Remember you will need 3 of these to get enough lift.

 ## Launch! : 30 minutes

 * Go outside to designated and risk assessed area,
-* Fill balloon,
+* Check that the Raspberry Pi is still flashing its light (otherwise press the reset button)
+* Fill balloons and attach to the string.
+Try to fill the balloons to the size (or a bit bigger) than you calculated.
+* Clip on the payload,
 * Pay out the balloon up to a maximum set by your risk assessment.
 * Get the children to look up, make some shapes, spell some letters.
 * Wind back the balloon.